starknet-io/starknet.js/www/docs/guides/connect_account.md

 Your account is now connected, and you can use it.

-## 👛 Connect to a existing account (in any network)
+## 👛 Connect to an existing account (in any network)

-The code is exactly the same, you just have to:
+The code is the same, you just have to:

 - connect to the appropriate network.
 - use the address of this account (public data).
 - use the private key of this account (very sensitive data: your code MUST not disclose it).

-For example, to connect an existing account to testnet, with a private key stored in .env non archived file:
+For example, to connect an existing account on testnet, with a private key stored in a .env non-archived file:

 ```typescript
 import * as dotenv from "dotenv";